-Shooting Reported At Maryland High School
+Shooting At Maryland High School, Injuries Reported

 Parents/Guardians should go to Leonardtown HS for reunification with GMHS students

+A spokesperson for the St. Mary's County Sheriff's office says that there are people injured.
+"I do not know the severity nor do I know what the injuries are or a number of injured," Cpl.
+Julie Yingling tells NPR.

+She stated that the sheriff's office received a call of shots fired at the high school at approximately 7:58 a.m.
+"Our officers responded, our officers made entry into the building."
+Yingling said they were not yet able to release information about a potential suspect.

 The Bureau of Alcohol, Tobacco, Firearms and Explosives said their agents were en route to the scene.
-The St. Mary's Sheriff also stated that there is an "incident" and asked parents to report to another local high school, Leanordtown, to reunite with student.
+The school and sheriff's office is asking parents to come to another local high school, Leonardtown High School, to reunite with the students from Great Mills.

 This is a developing story.
 Some things that get reported by the media will later turn out to be wrong.
 We will focus on reports from police officials and other authorities, credible news outlets and reporters who are at the scene.
 We will update as the situation develops.